Ambro17/graphql-schema-diff/README.md

 Logo arrows were adapted from the work of [Paul Verhulst @ The Noun Project](https://thenounproject.com/paulverhulst/)

-Terminal gif was recorded with the awesome tool [termtosvg](https://github.com/nbedos/termtosvg)

 ## Contributions
 Bug reports, Feature requests or pull request are welcome!